drkNsubuga/PharmaSpot/README.md

-# Store Point of Sale
+# PharmaSpot Point of Sale
- Desktop Point of Sale app built with electron
+Point of Sale application for Pharmacies

   **Features:**

 - Can be used by multiple PC's on a network with one central database.